jundalisay/spblist/content/en/research/ibn-khaldun/muqaddimah/chapter-2/part-27.md

 They must be active in behalf of their interests and obey them whenever (the latter) ask and demand obedience from them.

-When there is a ruler in the city, the submissiveness and obedience of (the Bedouins) is the result of the superiority of the ruler.
+When there is a ruler in the city, the submissiveness and obedience of the Bedouins is the result of the superiority of the ruler.

 When there is no ruler in the city, some political leadership and control by some of the inhabitants over the remainder must, of necessity, exist in it.

 If not, the civilization of the city would be wiped out.

-Such a leader makes (the Bedouins) obey him and exert themselves in behalf of his interests.
-He does so either by persuasion, in that he distributes money among them and lets them have the necessities they need from his city, which enables their civilization to subsist; or, if he has the power to do so, he forces them to obey him, even if he has to cause discord among them so as to get the support of one party, with the help of which he will then be able to overcome the remainder and thus force the others to obey him, since they fear the decay of their civilization as the result of (the unstable situation).
+Such a leader makes the Bedouins obey him and exert themselves in behalf of his interests.

+He does so either:
+- by persuasion or
+  - He distributes money and lets them have the necessities they need from his city which enables their civilization to subsist
+- by forcing them to obey him
+  - He will do this even if he causes discord among them so as to get the support of one party.
+  - He will use that party to overcome the remainder and thus force the others to obey him since they fear their civilization's decay from the instability.

 These Bedouins often cannot leave their districts to go to other regions because all of them are already inhabited by other Bedouins who took them away from someone and kept others out.

-They have, therefore, no hope of survival except by being obedient to the city.
+So they have no hope of survival except by being obedient to the city.

 Thus, they are of necessity dominated by the urban population.